 I’ve been wanting to podcast for a few years now.
-I get really inspired by lots of podcasts and radio shows I hear and for a long time now have harboured a deep desire to record my own but didn’t know where to start or how to get going.
+I get really inspired by lots of podcasts and radio shows I hear and have harboured a deep desire to record my own but didn’t know where to start or how to get going.
 I particularly love Jamie Cullum’s BBC Radio 2 show on Tuesday evenings.
-It’s only an hour long but packed with amazing old and new music, and informative and interesting content.
+It’s only an hour long but packed with amazing old and new music, and informative and original content.

 I happened to mention my interest in creating a podcast on music to an old friend called Dooban and it turns out he’d been thinking the same thing and already brought a microphone.
 We decided to join forces and give it a shot.
 We’ve recorded four episodes now and I’m looking forward to posting the first one in a few weeks at the beginning of April.